sintefmath/tinia/tutorials/tutorial2/tutorial2.md

 the first value.
 \snippet Tutorial2_Job.hpp canvas

-In the previous tutorial we relied on the fact that Tinia defaults the boundinbox key to "boundingbox", but it's good practice to specify this manually to the [Canvas](@ref tinia::model::gui::Canvas).
+In the previous tutorial we relied on the fact that Tinia defaults the boundingbox key to "boundingbox", but it's good practice to specify this manually to the [Canvas](@ref tinia::model::gui::Canvas).
 This is done with the following line
 \snippet Tutorial2_Job.hpp boundingbox